It might be fun to be a DJ (short for disc jockey) because you get to listen and play with the music most of the time.

 Fortunately, you’re not alone.
 Even some of today’s top earning DJs struggled to get their initial gigs when they were initially starting out.

-And for many, the best part is that fame and the money that comes with being a world class DJ.
+And for many, the best part is the fame and the money that comes with being a world class DJ.

 Table of Contents